laardee/OpenTripPlanner-data-container/README.md

 7. `router:buildGraph`

-Prebuilds graph with either current v3 version or user defined version (with env variable OTP_TAG) of OTP and creates zip files ready for building the otp-data container.

-8. `build.sh`

-Builds a data container 'otp-data-container-$ROUTER_NAME:test'
+Builds a new graph with all the new data sets (and maybe seeded data sets if there were issues with new data).

-9. `test.sh`
+8. `test.sh`

 Runs routing quality test bench defined in the repository 'hsldevcom/OTPQA'.
 OTPQA test sets are associated with GTFS packages.
 If there are quality regressions, a comma separated list of failed GTFS feed identifiers is is written to local file 'failed_feeds.txt'.

 The final step is data container deployment:

+9. `router:store`

+Stores the new data in storage (which can be a mounted storage volume).

+10. `deploy:prepare`

+Patches the data server configuration and the Dockerfile for OpenTripPlanner so that the correct storage location is used.

-10. `deploy.sh`
+11. `deploy.sh`

-Tags the test image using 'DOCKER_TAG' env variable (default 'v3') and pushes the image to Dockerhub.
+Deploys new opentripplanner-data-server image with 'DOCKER_TAG' env variable (default 'v3') postfixed with the router name and pushes the image to Dockerhub.

 Normally, when the application is running as a container, the script 'index.js' is run to execute all steps 1 - 10 described above.
-Execution time can be specified using CRON env variable; without it the script is run immediately.
-The end result of the build is a data container uploaded into dockerhub.
+The end result of the build is a data server image uploaded into dockerhub.
-Digitransit-deployer detects the changes and restarts OTP instances, so that new data becomes in use.

-Each data container image runs a http server listening to port 8080, serving both a data bundle required for building a graph, and a pre-built graph.
-For example, in HSL case: http://localhost:8080/router-hsl.zip and graph-hsl-$OTPVERSION.zip
+Each data server image runs a http server listening to port 8080, serving both a data bundle required for building a graph, and a pre-built graph.
+For example, in HSL case: http://localhost:8080/router-hsl.zip and graph-hsl-$OTPVERSION.zip.
+The image does not include the data, the data needs to be mounted while running the container.

+12. `deploy-otp.sh`

+Tags opentripplanner image with using 'OTP_TAG' env variable (default 'v3') postfixed with the router name and pushes the image to Dockerhub.

+This new opentripplanner image will automatically use the graph and configuration from the storage location where the build's end result was stored at.

 ### otp-data-tools